 The temple is built in the intricate and beautiful style of Dravidian architecture.
 The seven-tier ‘Gopura’ or pyramid tower rises up to the sky, while below are silver-plated doorways, sanctums, seven golden ‘kalashas’ and so much more to see.

-For devotees and tourists alike the Nandi is a huge pulling point, huge because at sixteen feet tall and carved out of black granite, this beloved Nandi of Mysore is the third largest in the whole of India.
+For devotees and tourists alike the Nandi is a huge pulling point, huge because at sixteen feet tall and carved out of black granite, this beloved Nandi of Mysore is the third-largest in the whole of India.

 - Location: Chamundi Hill Steps, Chamundi Hill

-Tourist Places in Mysore: Food and Shopping
+Places to Visit in Mysore: Food and Shopping

 15. Hotel Vinayaka Mylari